 - Can choosing a different job ensure equal pay?
 Women are often shunned away from certain fields such as science and engineering due to male dominance.
 They may be pushed into certain careers that they didn’t want to be in that pay too low and demand harsh hours.
 Women who have the same qualifications as males in the same position are still paid significantly less.
 Don’t let gender discrimination keep you from chasing the career you deserve.

 People in jobs of all races and genders experience unfair pay and discriminatory practices daily.
 Progress is being made, but you need to know if your employer is paying you the correct wages in accordance with wage and discrimination laws.
-Contact Los Angeles employment lawyers at Kesluk, Silverstein, and Jacob to find out if you are being paid adequately for your hard work.
+Contact Los Angeles employment lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. to find out if you are being paid adequately for your hard work.